UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_03.md

 [2926 rows x 16 columns]
 ```

-Notes: For this exercise we will use another movies dataset containing
+Notes: For this exercise we will use an extended movies dataset
+containing additional genres.

-additional genres.
-Here we are loading in that dataset from the vega
+We load in that dataset from the vega sample repository and drop all the
-sample repository and dropping all the rows that have an NaN value in
-the column `"Major Genre"`.
+rows that have an NaN value in the column `"Major Genre"`, since we are
+only interested in comparing the movies that we know belong to a genre.

-The question we will try to answer is “Which genres have the highest
+The question we will try to answer in this slide deck is “Which genres
-worldwide gross?”.
+have the highest worldwide gross?”.

 ---